Lifeprint instantly brings Android or iOS photos, video stills or GIFs to life making 4.5 x3” instant prints. No more forgotten memories.

 Lifeprint print speed

 Test prints took an average of 1.5 minutes each.
 That excludes time taken to send the image to the printer via Bluetooth or Wi-Fi N 2.4Ghz.
-Wi-Fi uses Lifeprint’s cloud
+Wi-Fi uses Lifeprint’s cloud for remote printing.

 But Lifeprint is a little more than a personal, rechargeable, no-ink Zink printer.